Homes damaged, thousands without power after Texas storms

 Story highlights

-- Strong winds damage homes in Texas
+- Teams to survey damage Monday to at least 100 homes in southeast Texas

-- Flood warning in effect for more than 14 million people in Northern California
+- in Northern California, flood warning in effect for more than 14 million people

-(CNN)Thunderstorms backed by racing winds set off a string of tornado warnings in parts of southeast Texas Sunday into Monday morning, according to the National Weather Service.
+(CNN)Thunderstorms backed by racing winds set off a string of tornado warnings in parts of southeast Texas on Sunday and into Monday morning, according to the National Weather Service.

-Strong storms coupled with intensifying wind shears may have produced a tornado, the agency said.
+The strong storms, along with intensifying wind shears, may have produced a tornado, the agency said.

-At least 100 homes were reported damaged late Sunday evening across the city, the National Weather Service San Antonio told CNN.
-Officials will send out teams to survey the damage Monday morning.
+At least 100 homes were reported damaged late Sunday in San Antonio, the National Weather Service told CNN.
+Officials plan to send out teams Monday morning to survey losses.

 Nearly 40,000 customers in the San Antonio area remain without power, CPS Energy said.
+Two minor injuries were reported, officials said.

+In Thrall, Texas -- 120 miles northeast of San Antonio -- strong storms after midnight Monday caused a train to partially derail, the weather service told CNN.

-Flooding fears grow across Northern California
+Flood fears grow across Northern California

-Meanwhile, fears of widespread flooding resurfaced as bands of torrential rain advance on Northern California Monday.
+Meanwhile, fears of widespread flooding resurfaced in Northern California as bands of torrential rain pushed through the region.

-A flood warning is in effect for more than 14 million people in the state's interior counties through Thursday.
-Residents in the area are being advised to prepare for flooding and possible evacuations, officials said.
+A flood warning is in effect through Thursday for more than 14 million people in the state's interior counties.
+Residents are advised to prepare for flooding and possible evacuations, officials said.

-The strong Pacific storm threat is also expected to usher in howling winds and mountain snow to central and northern parts of the state Monday, according to the National Weather Service.
+The strong Pacific storm is also expected to bring howling winds and mountain snow Monday to central and northern parts of California, the National Weather Service reported.

-As a condensed column of moisture moves inland, the water vapor sweeps over the mountains, cools and forms an "atmospheric river" bringing heavy perception, meteorologists said.
+As a condensed column of moisture moves inland, the water vapor sweeps over the mountains, cools and forms an "atmospheric river," bringing heavy perception, meteorologists said.

 Strong southerly winds with gusts of 45 to 65 mph are expected to whip through the Central Valley and surrounding foothills Sunday into Monday.